-In this work we confirm the existence of the $f_0(1370)$, particularly the often missing pole in $\pi\pi\to \pi\pi$ scattering, and provide a rigorous determination of its parameters, by using model-independent dispersive and analytic techniques, similar to those used to settle the \sig and \kap controversies.
-We study $\pi\pi\to \pi\pi$ and $\pi\pi\to K\bar K$ because the most stringent dispersive constraints are those for two-body scattering, particularly for $\pi\pi\rightarrow \pi\pi$, since it is related to itself by crossing and no other processes are needed as input.
-We will first explain the dispersion relations we use to constrain the data, next the analytic methods to reach the complex poles and finally provide the results and further checks.
-All numerical and minor details are given in~\nameref{app:appendix}.
+Here we confirm the $f_0(1370)$ presence in $\pi\pi\to \pi\pi$ scattering data, absent in the original analyses, providing a rigorous determination of its position and coupling, using model-independent dispersive and analytic methods.
+We study two-meson scattering because it obeys the most stringent dispersive constraints.
+Thus, we next explain the data dispersive constraints, then the analytic methods to reach the poles, and finally discuss results and checks.
+Nonessential details are given in~\nameref{app:appendix}.

-\mytitle{Dispersion relations for $\pi\pi \to \pi\pi, K\bar K$} As usual, we work in the isospin limit.
-Due to relativistic causality, and since no bound states exist in meson-meson scattering, the amplitude $F(s,t)$, for fixed $t$, is analytic in the first Riemann sheet of the complex-$s$ plane except for a right-hand-cut (RHC) along the real axis from $s=4m_\pi^2$ to $+\infty$.
-Crossing this RHC continuously leads to the ``adjacent'' Riemann sheet, where resonance poles sit.
-In addition, there is a left-hand-cut (LHC) from $-\infty$ to $s=-t$ corresponding to cuts from crossed channels.
-Note that the LHC extends up to $s=0$ for forward scattering ($t=0$) and for partial-wave amplitudes.
-Using Cauchy's integral formula the amplitude in the first Riemann sheet can be recast in terms of integrals over its imaginary part along the RHC and the LHC.
+{\it Dispersion relations for $\pi\pi \to \pi\pi, K\bar K$.-} We assume the customary isospin limit.
+Since no bound states exist in meson-meson scattering, the fixed-$t$ amplitude $F(s,t)$, is analytic in the first Riemann sheet of the complex-$s$ plane except for a right-hand-cut (RHC) along the real axis from $s=4m_\pi^2$ to $+\infty$.
+Crossing this RHC continuously leads to the ``adjacent'' sheet, where resonance poles sit.
+In addition, there is a left-hand-cut (LHC) from $-\infty$ to $s=-t$ due to crossed channel cuts.
+For forward scattering ($t=0$) and partial-waves it extends to $s=0$.
+Using Cauchy's integral formula the amplitude in the first Riemann sheet is recast in terms of integrals over its imaginary part along the RHC and LHC.

 Customarily, the pole of a resonance with isospin $I$ and spin $J$ is obtained from $f^I_J(s)$ partial waves.
-In the elastic case the adjacent sheet is simply the inverse of the first, i.e., $S_{IJ}^{II}(s)=1/S_{IJ}^{I}(s)$.
-This is how the \sig, \fzero and \kap poles were determined from dispersion relations \cite{Caprini:2005zr,Descotes-Genon:2006sdr,GarciaMartin:2011jx,Moussallam:2011zg,Pelaez:2020gnd}.
-However, the $f_0(1370)$ lies in the inelastic region and the analytic continuation to the adjacent sheet has to be built explicitly.
-For this we will use general analytic continuation techniques and to avoid model dependencies we will continue the dispersive output of our Constrained Fits to Data (CFD)~\cite{GarciaMartin:2011cn}, and not the parameterizations themselves.
+In the elastic case the adjacent sheet is the inverse of the first, and this is how the \sig, \fzero and \kap poles were determined dispersively \cite{Caprini:2005zr,Descotes-Genon:2006sdr,GarciaMartin:2011jx,Moussallam:2011zg,Pelaez:2020gnd}.
+However, the $f_0(1370)$ lies in the inelastic region and the continuation to the adjacent sheet has to be built explicitly, for which we will use analytic techniques.
+To avoid model dependencies we will continue the dispersive output of our Constrained Fits to Data (CFD)~\cite{GarciaMartin:2011cn}, not the fits themselves.